Amy Roloff Receives Flak After Posting Advertisement, ‘LPBW’ Fans Accuse Star Of Being A ‘One-Sided’ Grandma

 “UGH yet another reality star advertising.
 Love to see the posts about your beautiful family but I dislike the advertisements,” wrote a disgruntled fan.

-“I jumped here to see your new granddaughter, not some Fab-Fit-Who-Gives-A-S***-Fantastic-Fall gift box that everybody and their Mother has already info-commercialed to death!!!”
+“I jumped here to see your new granddaughter, not some Fab-Fit-Who-Gives-A-S***-Fantastic-Fall gift box that everybody and their Mother has already info-commercialised to death!!!”

 Some of Amy’s fans went even further, accusing the reality TV star of favoring some members of her family over others.
 According to some of the Roloff matriarch’s social media critics, Amy seems to be neglecting the recent birth of her granddaughter, Ember Jean Roloff, who was born this past Sunday.